Eight-weight king and boxing legend Manny Pacquiao finds himself in the unusual training position for a fight as the underdog.

 “I don’t think Errol needs advice from Floyd Mayweather.
 I believe that Errol is a better fighter than Mayweather.
 Errol can teach Floyd how to fight toe-to-toe.”

-MANNY PACQUIAO PREDICTION
+MANNY PACQUIAO THE UNDERDOG

 Now, when airing his thoughts on the next installment of his remarkable career, Pacquiao refrained from being too overconfident in his superhuman abilities.